jonathonadams/koa-graphql/docs/DOCKER_BASICS.md

 Note: If the postgres image has not previously been downloaded, the `docker create` command will pull the image for you.
 Alternatively you can run `docker pull postgres` or `docker pull postgres:alpine` to manually download the image before your run `docker create`

-# Development Local Mongo Container
+## Development Local Mongo Container

+TODO -> Document the MongoDB setup

 docker create \
  --name local-mongo \